edp8489/edp8489.github.io/_posts/2022-08-31-joint-margin-methods.md

 $$ {MS} = \frac{P'_{tu}}{(FF)(SF)P_{ext}} - 1 $$

 **Joint Separation Margin (Eq 19)**
-*Discussion about how this varies compared to TM-106943.
-Numerator is still minimum preload value; denominator now uses full external load rather than the fraction carried by the joint.*
+This equation varies drastically from the previous methods.
+The numerator is still minimum preload value; however, the denominator now uses the full external load rather than the fraction carried by the joint members.

+*Note: This could be an interpretation error on my part.
+The margin calculation uses PtL (defined as "limit tensile load" in the front matter) in the denominator for this and the bolt strength margin calculation, with no further explanation.
+Based on similar presentation of the bolt shear margin, where PsL was clearly the applied shear load, I interpreted PtL to be the full external tension load.*

 $$ {MS}_{sep} = \frac{(P_0)_{min}}{(FF)(SF_{sep})P_{ext}} - 1 $$